apache/incubator-retired-blur/blur-admin/Regression.md

   Last Completed: 1/7/2013

 ### Account Page
-  1. Test that a user can choose column family preferences, also assure that these preferences are being enforced on the search page.
+  1. Test that a user can choose column family preferences, also ensure that these preferences are being enforced on the search page.
-  2. Test that a user can choose a zookeeper preference, also assure that this preference is being enforced on the initial navigation of the app.
+  2. Test that a user can choose a zookeeper preference, also ensure that this preference is being enforced on the initial navigation of the app.
   3. Test that a user can edit themselves, and not others.